listdata001-collab/ChatbotFactory/replit.md

-# BotFactory AI
+# Chatbot Factory AI

 ## Overview

-BotFactory AI is a Telegram AI chatbot platform designed for Uzbek language users.
+Chatbot Factory AI is a Telegram AI chatbot platform designed for Uzbek language users.
 The system allows users to create and manage AI-powered chatbots with subscription-based features and multi-language support.
 The platform integrates with Google Gemini AI for natural language processing and uses a tiered subscription model offering different levels of functionality.

 ## User Preferences